 AFF works at a local level directly with families and local command.
 We’ll speak to Unit Welfare Officers and our specialists can help liaise with service providers with whom we have excellent contacts.

 At a strategic level we work with Senior Command and our Chief Executive works with the most senior Army commanders and Government.

 AFF collects evidence from families about issues that are of concern, and collates this information in a database.
-We use this data to inform the chain of command what families are concerned about; we also produce a quarterly report called Families Concerns.
-Please see the Research Papers page for the latest report.
+We use this data to inform the chain of command what families are concerned about; we also produce a report called Families Concerns.
+Please see the AFF Briefings page for the latest report.